-Out of area emergencies
+Out of Area Emergencies

-Members having a health emergency who cannot get to a Molina- approved provider are directed to do the following:
+Members having a health emergency who can't get to a Molina- approved provider are directed to do the following:

 - Go to the nearest emergency room.

 - Call the number on their ID card.

 - Call the member's PCP and follow-up within 24 to 48 hours.